jazzfog/MySql-in-Vagrant/readme.md

 - This instance supposed to be development environment.
 The fact that root password is empty should state it :)
 - However it may give you some ideas how to provision production server automatically.
 - The data (MySQL binary files are located in directory `MysqlData` inside project folder).
 After each start MySQL in VM will pickup those files.
 - If you want to reset data - just delete directory `MysqlData`.
+Usually you do not need to re-create VM but you can do it too.
 - Guest OS/box is "[ubuntu/trusty64](https://atlas.hashicorp.com/ubuntu/boxes/trusty64)"
 - VM login and password are default for Vagrant: `vagrant`/`vagrant`.